Author of The Old Drift

 The Old Drift was the winner of the Anisfiled-Wolf Book Award for Fiction, the winner of the Arther C. Clarke Award, and was named to the Long List for the 2019 Center for Fiction First Novel Prize, an award given to the best debut novel of the year.
 The Old Drift was also nominated as a 2020 finalist for the Art Seidenbaum Award for First Fiction Category and a 2020 finalist for the Ray Bradbury Prize for Science Fiction, Fantasy, and Speculative Fiction.

-Currently, Serpell is an Associate Professor in the English department at the University of California, Berkeley, where she researches and teaches classes on contemporary fiction.
+Currently, Serpell is currently a professor of English at Harvard University.
+Previously, she was an Associate Professor in the English department at the University of California, Berkeley, where she researched and taught classes on contemporary fiction.
 She is available for virtual engagements.
-She lives in San Francisco.

 The Old Drift